kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 L-shaped lower control arm suggests that ride harshness is primarily managed using compliant wheel plane control techniques.
 This control arm design isolates the lateral force load path, allowing for decoupling of the longitudinal concerns from the lateral concerns.
-This allows independent tuning of the harshness and handling characteristics through the bushings.
+This allows for independent tuning of the handling and harshness characteristics through the bushings.

 The steering-induced wheel recession is not as intuitive to comprehend.
 This effect is probably due to the toe variation that occurs in bump, as the wheel